gambiamoh/devops-at-mohgm/elmis/upkeep/lotcode_issues/README.md

-# DevOps Tools and Docs - MoH Gambia
+# eLMIS Lotcode Issues Fixer

 A set of python scripts to automate the fixing of lotcode issues in the eLMIS system caused by the Master Data upload.
 <br>